 Equipment vendors are working closely to ensure interoperability.
 Last summer, both SAS vendors and CBSD vendors have successfully showed interoperability at a OnGo Interop Event.
 OnGo is the brand name of CBRS services certified by CBRS Alliance.
 Vendors are busy these days in getting their SAS and CBSD equipment certified by the FCC and the Alliance.

 GAA services will start this year once the Initial Commercial Deployment (ICD) concludes.
-PAL will also be available at the conclusion of the PAL license auction will take place later this year.
+PAL will also be available at the conclusion of the PAL license auction that will take place later this year.
 As of now, Incumbent NN license holders in the 3.65GHz band have grandfathered status to continue services under Part 90 Rules until April 2020 in most cases.
 After that, they must upgrade their equipment to Part 96 compliant and register with SAS to continue services.
 They may choose GAA or bid for PAL.